 One concern when using multiple-regression models to analyse data for confirmatory hypothesis testing is the possibility of inflated Type I error rates when specifying models with random effects – i.e. when incorrect random-effect structures are specified in the model, which do not reflect random effects present in the underlying population or fail to control for random measurement error in the data (Barr et al., 2013; Schielzeth & Forstmeier, 2009; Shear & Zumbo, 2013).
 Barr et al. (2013) show that this is of particular concern with data generated by experimental designs which involve within-subject manipulations and multiple observations per treatment level per unit and where fixed effects of interest are estimated and tested for significance – as in the case of our paradigm.
 Not including random coefficients for fixed variables in the sample risks boosting the rate of Type 1 error (i.e. false positives) by giving overconfident estimates that fail to account for weaker conditional independence between multiple within-subject observations (Schielzeth & Forstmeier, 2009).

 To control for this, we include in our analysis by-subject random coefficients for both of our fixed independent variables of interest.
 This allows for subjects to differ in the slopes of their responses, thus accounting for the nonindependence of data points.
 Given the models’ failure to converge when both random coefficients are present, we follow Barr et al. (2013) in pursuing separate analyses for each.
-Table 1 shows the results of two regression models, each including the respective IV of interest’s corresponding by-subject random coefficient.
+Table 1 shows the results of two regression models, each including the by-subject random coefficient corresponding to one IV of interest.
 As a robustness check, we also ran a model excluding both of these random coefficients, but which did not alter the interpretation or significance of our findings and is therefore not shown here.
 Figure 2 presents the data from Experiment 1, showing mean cooperation rates by Temptation Level and by Partner Condition.

 Results shown in the column for Model 1 corroborate our prediction that cooperation rates were significantly higher (b = 0.426, p = .038) when participants coordinated with the same partner (Partner Condition = 0) on every trial than when coordinating with different partners on each trial (Partner Condition = 1).
 The odds of subjects choosing the cooperative option change by 1.53 (95% conf. int.: 1.02, 2.37) when they coordinate with a fixed partner relative to coordinating with variable partners.